 Genia Kostka is the co-chair of the Dahrendorf working group ‘Europe-China Relations’.
-She is a Professor of Governance of Energy and Infrastructure at the Hertie School of Governance.
+She was Professor of Governance of Energy and Infrastructure at the Hertie School of Governance.
 Her research and teaching interests are in energy governance, public policy and political economy, with a regional focus on China.
 Before coming to the Hertie School of Governance, she was an Assistant Professor at the Frankfurt School of Finance and Management and, prior to that, a strategic management consultant for McKinsey & Company in Berlin.

 Björn Conrad, Co-Chair

 Björn Conrad is the co-chair of the Dahrendorf working group ‘Europe-China Relations’.
 He is also Associate Vice President for Research at the Mercator Institute for China Studies (MERICS) and the director of the Research Area on Innovation, Environment and Economy.
 Before joining MERICS Björn was a Climate Change and Environmental Officer for the Food and Agriculture Organisation of the United Nations (FAO), worked for the Global Environment Facility at the World Bank in Washington, DC and was also appointed member of the expert committee for formulating a China Strategy for the Federal Ministry of Education and Research (BMBF).

 Wiebke Rabe, Research Associate